bpburns/bpburns.github.io/docs/blog/posts/3-exif-tool.md

 ---
-title: Removing Sensitive Data from Photos with exiftool
 date:
   created: 2023-12-11
 ---

+# Removing Sensitive Data from Photos with exiftool

 If you post photographs, pictures, or images in general on the Internet, you should remove sensitive and identifying information from the metadata